stephenberry/glaze/README.md

 ## BEVE

+Null-termination is not required for BEVE.
+It makes no difference in performance.

+## CBOR

-Null-termination is not required for BEVE (binary).
+Null-termination is not required for CBOR.
 It makes no difference in performance.

 ## CSV